 Perhaps the Government could focus this rebate on getting more companies to engage with our indigneous communmities. that would be a wonderful gesture towards reconciliation, which is another issue we must address before we can be fully mature as a nation.

 At this stage I should point out again that these proposals are not meant to be absolute or exhaustive.

 Indeed, anything we can do as a society to build a greater culture of philanthropy in Australian business over the next decade would be a major contribution to community development.

-That makes a total of 10 Australia Day propositions.
+Ladies and gentlemen, that makes a total of 10 Australia Day propositions.

 That’s real chutzpah for you.
 I even foreshadowed an eleventh.

 And so I’d like to conclude by going back to the beginning.

 I began by saying that how we and our asian neighbours react to the tsunami tragedy has the potential to define our relationships in the region for a long time to come.

 In our immediate response, Australians have reacted magnificently in raising and giving urgently needed relief funds.